Choo99/Meme-Chatbot/README.md

 ## H.  GUIDE TO RUN
 1. Download all files in the github.
-2. Open python/discordBot.py
+2. Open src/python/discordBot.py
-3. Edit variable 'bot_token' in line 7 with your discord bot token.
+3. Edit variable 'bot_token' in line 8 with your discord bot token.
-4. Open command prompt, change directory to python run command 'python discordBot.py'.
+4. Open command prompt, change directory to src/python and run command 'python discordBot.py'.
 5. Invide your bot to your discord server and enjoy it!